 This is a guest post by Sonja Key, the travel blogger behind To Europe With Kids.
 She is mom to a daughter and son, and her family of four loves exploring Europe together.
 Sonja enjoys planning and researching their trips, and is enthusiastic about sharing tips, finds, and little-known destinations in Europe that appeal to families.
-You can follow Sonja on Twitter on @ToEuropewithKid.
+This list of things to do is fantastic … thank you, Sonja!

-The archetypical things you picture when you think of Germany — lederhosen, castles, the Alps, beer, Maypoles, and folk festivals — are all found in the beautiful fairytale region of southern Bavaria, the largest and oldest federal-state in Germany.
-Historical buildings and stunning landscapes, friendly rural and city folk, make this a great family travel destination.
+The archetypical things you picture when you think of Germany — lederhosen, castles, the Alps, beer, Maypoles and folk festivals — are all found in the beautiful fairytale region of southern Bavaria, the largest and oldest federal-state in Germany.
+Historical buildings and stunning landscapes, plus friendly rural and city folk, make this a great family travel destination.

-Let’s start with food, since many of us are challenged with adorable, but picky, little eaters.
-Bavarian culture practically revolves around eating and drinking, and their food is hearty, mild tasting, and appealing.
+Let’s start with food, since many of us are challenged with adorable but picky little eaters.
+Bavarian culture practically revolves around eating and drinking, and their food is hearty, mild-tasting and appealing.
 Giant, soft, warm pretzels are sold in most delis and bakeries.
 Food stalls in every city offer bratwurst on a roll, and if a bratwurst is too foreign for your little one ask for a “wienerwurst” instead.
 It’s a fair substitute for a hot dog, and healthier than the ones we eat at home.
 And if all else fails, there’s always Nutella spread on toast.

-In our travels to Bavaria, we have found a number of towns with particularly kid-friendly activities and sites, all of them with enough gorgeous scenery to please the grown-ups as well.
+In our travels to Bavaria, we have found a number of towns with particularly kid-friendly activities and sites, all of them with enough gorgeous scenery to please the grownups as well.

-Depending on the ages of your children you might choose to visit Linderhof or Herrenchiemsee instead.
-They are smaller, the guided tours are not as lengthy, and they both have expansive gardens with water fountains, and so might be more attractive to a family with toddlers or pre-schoolers.
+Depending on the ages of your children, you might choose to visit Linderhof Castle or Herrenchiemsee Castle instead.
+They are smaller and the guided tours are not as lengthy.
+Also, they both have expansive gardens with water fountains, and so might be more attractive to a family with toddlers or preschoolers.

 Linderhof Castle, near the charming town of Oberammergau, is a small, ornate palace with sprawling grounds, set in a forest.
 Tours of the interior are available in English.
-The palace gardens are decorated with cascading marble steps, fountains, Moorish pavilions, water basins, gazebos, sculptures, and a temple.
-But the most surprising feature in the garden is the completely artificial and underground Venus Grotto that King Ludwig built, where he liked to be rowed around the underground lake in his golden swan-boat.
+The palace gardens are decorated with cascading marble steps, fountains, Moorish pavilions, water basins, gazebos, sculptures and a temple.
+But the most surprising feature in the garden is the completely artificial and underground Venus Grotto that King Ludwig built, where he liked to be rowed around the underground lake in his golden swan boat.
 Visitors may enter the cavern and kids are always fascinated by this crazy king’s secret lair.

 Herrenchiemsee Castle’s biggest attraction for children is that it’s located on an island in the middle of a lake, so getting there is half the fun.
-The castle is large and impressive, but Ludwig only managed to finish twenty rooms inside, which are available to tour.
+The castle is large and impressive, but Ludwig only managed to finish 20 rooms inside, which are available to tour.
 Like Linderhof, the palace grounds are exquisite.

-The tourist resort of Garmisch-Partenkirchen is remembered for being the site of past Winter Olympic Games, so if your family likes to ski, Garmisch is the place.
+The tourist resort of Garmisch-Partenkirchen is remembered for being the site of past Winter Olympic games, so if your family likes to ski, Garmisch is the place.
 It is a delightful Bavarian village with painted chalets, surrounded by mountains.
-A super fun summer activity for the whole family is a ride on the Rodelbahn, a fast, winding, wheeled sled ride down the mountain on a paved bobsled course.
+A super-fun summer activity for the whole family is a ride on the Rodelbahn, a fast, winding, wheeled sled ride down the mountain on a paved bobsled course.
 It’s reasonably priced and a good time for everyone.